- The Epic

 As stakeholders, we want an Agile system that fits our needs, to gain the maximum benefits from the transformation.

 Any systematic approach to Agile will provide the majority of Agile’s potential benefits if correctly implemented; this is true of any sort of process improvement.
 Still, some systems may better fit your organizational culture and goals than others.
-Regardless, evidence detailed under Epic 10 proves you greatly enhance your chances for achieving the objectives of the project by choosing one system, implementing it, and then customizing carefully, as detailed under epics 10 and 11.
-(I’m not talking about the minor customizations all systems call for within the system.)
+Regardless, evidence detailed under Epic 10 proves you greatly enhance your chances for achieving the objectives of the project by choosing one system—or the self-directed approach—implementing it, and then customizing carefully, as detailed under epics 10 and 11.
+(I’m not talking about the minor customizations all existing systems call for within the system.)
 This epic takes you through the process of exploring your options and gaining approval of the system the Change Team chooses.

 The stories in this epic may be a bit confusing, because they facilitate one of three paths for choosing a system: